slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'As much as possible, try to apply your knowledge in some form of experiment or practice.
 If not is educational porn.'*

-> *'«Pathological learners» who are voracious consumers of knowledge.
-They live in a 400 square foot apartment, are overweight, and in a relationship that looks like something out of a bad soap opera.
+> *'Knowledge without action is useless. «Pathological learners» who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
 Yet they know all this information!
-The problem is that they do not apply it.
-Knowledge without action is useless.'*
+The problem is that they do not apply it.'*

+> *'If you are not constantly taking action on the new information that you are learning then you haven’t truly learned anything at all.'*

 <!--
-And if you are not constantly taking action on the new information that you are learning then you haven’t truly learned anything at all.
-Your first priority in life should always be to expand your knowledge and skill sets so that you are equipped to face whatever challenges life might throw at you.

 career day an year -> journaling self analysis.

 am i learning? if not you'll have a problem down the road.